-Student accommodations for documented conditions should be developed and requested before the beginning of the semester.
-See the Accessibility, Special Needs, and Disabilities policy and process set out in the Academic Handbook (AY 2324 Handbook, 13) and the Academic Accommodations section on https://www.garrett.edu/life-at-garrett/student-services/accessfor-students-with-disabilities/.

-Extensions: For Masters students, extensions, if granted, are normally for four weeks following the last day of class in spring and fall semesters or the final due date for coursework for January and summer terms.
+- Student accommodations for documented conditions should be developed and requested before the beginning of the semester.
+See the Accessibility, Special Needs, and Disabilities policy and process set out in the Academic Handbook (19-20 Handbook, 12).
+Such accommodations are developed in consultation with the Registrar. - Extensions: For Masters students, extensions, if granted, are normally for four weeks following the last day of class in spring and fall semesters or the final due date for coursework for January and summer terms.
 Extensions may not exceed three months following the end of the term.
-(AY 2324 Handbook, 21)